davidtwco/rfcs/text/0000-build-std.md

 std = ["dep:std"]
 ```

+If there is an optional dependency on the standard library then there must be at
+least one non-optional dependency on the standard library (e.g. an optional
+`std` and non-optional `core` or `alloc`, or an optional `alloc` and
+non-optional `core`). `core` cannot be optional.

 On nightly toolchains, it is permitted to patch the standard library
 dependencies with `path` and `git` sources (or any other source).
 As with any
 other `path` or `git` dependency, crates with these dependency sources will not